 For a list of the parish priests, see here.

 As many of the priests were occupied elsewhere, either at Chichester Cathedral or as vicars of other parishes, the needs of the parishioners were often met by curates, who were usually appointed by the vicar and paid a stipend by him out of the income from the parish.
-In many cases, the curates held themselves out as vicars; for example, in 1857 the last known curate, Frank Hudson described himself as “Revd.
+In many cases, the curates held themselves out as vicars; for example, in 1857, Frank Hudson described himself as “Revd.
 Frank Hudson, vicar of Cocking” when he wrote to Lord Egmont, the then occupier of Cowdray Park, requesting a subscription to the school at Cocking.

 For a list of the known curates of Cocking parish church, see here.